KoenigFabian/django_multilang/README.md

 - rm -rf .git*

-./manage.py makemessages -l en (create all messages to be translated) django-admin compilemessages (compile translation file to be used with django)
+./manage.py makemessages -l en (create all messages to be translated)<br>
+django-admin compilemessages (compile translation file to be used with django)